oxygenxml/oxygenxml.xlsx.import/README.md

 This add-on is compatible with versions 17.0 through 22.1 of Oxygen XML Editor/Author/Developer.

-For Oxygen XML Editor/Author/Developer version 23 or higher, use the following add-on instead: https://github.com/oxygenxml/oxygenxml.xlsx.import-poi.3.17
+For Oxygen XML Editor/Author/Developer versions 23 and 23.1, use the following add-on instead: https://github.com/oxygenxml/oxygenxml.xlsx.import-poi.3.17.

+Starting with version 24, Oxygen comes bundled with these libraries.

 ## Installation